Auburn Gymnast Samantha Cerio Breaks Both Legs In Gruesome Accident Caught On Video

 Samantha Cerio had a stellar career as an Auburn University gymnast, but it came to an end in tragic fashion this weekend as the senior faltered on a landing and broke both legs in an accident that will end her collegiate career.

 Cerio was competing in a regional event on Friday when she attempted a handspring double front with a blind landing and missed her mark, falling hard to the mat.
-As the New York Post reported, Cerio screamed in agony and clutched her legs as medical staff rushed to her side.
+As The New York Post reported, Cerio screamed in agony and clutched her legs as medical staff rushed to her side.

-A report from Nola.com noted the difficult diagnosis — Cerio had dislocated both of her knees and broken both of her legs.
+A report from Nola noted the difficult diagnosis — Cerio had dislocated both of her knees and broken both of her legs.

 While Samantha Cerio had to leave the event on a stretcher, her team was able to rally in her absence and make school history.
 The Tigers finished with an overall score of 197.075, the highest regional score in the program’s history.